 The whole debacle has shown what an unserious country we have become.
 It is a cliché to say that modern democratic politics has become a species of entertainment.
 It was said when the old B-movie star Ronald Reagan entered the White House, and in the age of Donald Trump, the intertwining of showbusiness and affairs of state has become more intimate than ever before.
 Here in Britain, we have entrusted political power to sketch show characters — the eccentric toff figure, first Boris Johnson, then Jacob Rees-Mogg.
 It somehow seems natural when Danny Dyer is held up as an incisive and perceptive commentator on Brexit.

 Any of us can climb up on the stage at any moment and join in the show.
-It doesn’t matter that the Brexit negotiations go deep into notoriously complex areas like international trade law and the interlocking regimes for financial services regulation that even industry professionals struggle fully to understand.
+It doesn’t matter that the Brexit negotiations fathom deep into notoriously complex areas like international trade law and the interlocking regimes for financial services regulation that even industry professionals struggle fully to comprehend.
 Anyone can now be an expert on these matters, or at least perform as one, which is the same.
 Anyone can grab a microphone and become a political Susan Boyle.
 You can find breezy assertions about what the EU’s negotiators will and will not agree to by people whose experience of international diplomacy is confined to filling in a passport form.
-You can find people delivering self-assured little lessons about the WTO and the customs union when they didn’t even know that those things existed until circa 2017.
+You can find people delivering self-assured lessons about the WTO and the customs union when they didn’t even know that the foregoing existed until circa 2017.
 You can find yourself being instructed about Chancellor Merkel’s negotiating strategy by people who wouldn’t be able to order a coffee in German.
-Amazingly, there are still small-minded little men on Twitter trotting out the canard about German car manufacturers saving us, long after the German car industry itself has warned us that it won’t happen.
+Amazingly, there are still folks on Twitter trotting out the canard about German car manufacturers saving us, long after the German car industry itself has warned us that it won’t happen.
 Facts don’t matter.
 It is like living in a different, parallel world, in which some identifiable features are mixed with bizarre grotesqueries — like looking in a succession of comedy mirrors in a circus funhouse.

 It is the sheer unseriousness that is hardest to swallow.
 It is not only politics as entertainment and politics as performance, but politics as game — like a session of Monopoly played by a group of increasingly drunk and coked-up people who don’t care that they have switched to playing with real money and title deeds.
 Questions of the weightiest importance for the future of our country are brushed aside with slogans which it would be charitable to call half-baked.
 Mortgage everything, let’s go for those two hotels on Mayfair.
 It’s only a game, after all.
 A society that can behave like this is one that has forgotten what risk is and what it is to suffer.
 This level of frivolity is possible only in a country which has had several generations of peace and (very broadly speaking) economic stability – which, in one of those leaden ironies, are precisely the things that we are putting at risk by leaving the European Union.